ChristianScheub/Typescript_PassivIncomeCalculator/src/service/README.md

 # Service Layer

-The service layer encapsulates the business logic and external integrations of the application.
-It provides reusable functions and classes that are used by containers, views, and other components.
+The service layer encapsulates the comprehensive financial calculation and business logic of the Passive Income Calculator application.
+It provides reusable functions and classes for complete financial health management including assets, liabilities, income, expenses, forecasting, and milestone tracking.

 ## Architecture & Design Patterns